-- 8. The Q&A mechanism is a practical convergence tool used to promote common supervisory approaches and practices under Article 29(2) of the ESMA Regulation2. - 9.
-Therefore, due to the nature of Q&As, formal consultation on the draft answers is considered unnecessary.
-However, even if they are not formally consulted on, ESMA may check them with representatives of
+8. The Q&A mechanism is a practical convergence tool used to promote common supervisory approaches and practices under Article 29(2) of the ESMA Regulation2.

+9.Therefore, due to the nature of Q&As, formal consultation on the draft answers is considered unnecessary.
+However, even if they are not formally consulted on, ESMA may check them with representatives of ESMA's Securities and Markets Stakeholder Group, the relevant Standing Committees' Consultative Working Group or, where specific expertise is needed, with other external parties.
+In this particular case, considering the date of application of CSDR and the desirability of providing clarity to the market as soon as possible, ESMA has not engaged in such consultations.

-EU FAQs on Regulation (EU) No 909/2014
+1 EU FAQs on Regulation (EU) No 909/2014

-&lt;sup>2 Regulation (EU) No 1095/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Securities and Markets Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/77/EC Regulation, 15.12.2010, L331/84.
+2 Regulation (EU) No 1095/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Securities and Markets Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/77/EC Regulation, 15.12.2010, L331/84.